Open Market Correspondents

 US Virgin Islands

-The following territories are former OMC territories where registration with Lloyd’s local General Representative is still a requirement:
+The following territories are former OMC territories where registration with Lloyd’s local General Representative is a requirement for commerical purposes:

 Belgium, Cyprus, France including Monaco, Germany, Greece, Ireland, Malta, Netherlands, Spain3, Portugal4.

-1 Applies to both Illinois licensed and Surplus lines business.
+1 Applies to both Kentucky and Illinois licensed business only.

 2 Applies to both Direct and Reinsurance business.